Randy Bolden: High school

 After Bolden retired from playing in 2002, he became an assistant boys' basketball coach for two years at Provine High School in Jackson, Mississippi.
 Then, for the next 12 seasons, he served at head coach for Pearl High School (2004–07) and Meridian High School (2007–16).
 While at Meridian, Bolden guided the Wildcats to a combined 227–55 record, 2011 MHSAA 6A State Championship (29–2 overall) and back-to-back south state crowns in 2010 and 2011.
 He also served as the North/South All-Star Game head coach during the record 2011 season.

-Junior college
+College

 In 2016, Bolden jumped into junior college coaching, spending one season as an assistant coach for Hinds Community College in Raymond, Mississippi.
 He got his first junior college head coaching opportunity at Jones County Junior College where he spent four seasons (2017–21); he guided the Bobcats to a 59–31 overall record (including back-to-back 20-win seasons), a South Division championship, and a conference runner-up finish in 2018–19.
 The Bobcats also finished as NJCAA Region 23 runners-up in 2019–20.
 In his first three years at Jones, 17 players signed to play at the four-year level.

 On April 8, 2021, Bolden took over NCAA Division II program Mississippi College, becoming the first Black head coach in school history.
 He succeeded Mike Jones, who resigned after two seasons leading the Choctaws.